Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: The assignment-rerouting-ordering algorithm

-The subroutine proceeds by looping over every path in the path system, and, for every path, attempting to reroute it, while fixing the rest of the path system, in a way that maximizes token isolation while preserving the weight of the path.
+The subroutine proceeds by iterating over every path in the path system, and, for every path, attempting to reroute it, while keeping the rest of the path system unchanged, in a way that maximizes token isolation while preserving the weight of the path.
 If the original path is a straight line, then there is nothing to do, as the path cannot be rerouted without increasing its weight.
 Otherwise, suppose that the source vertex $v_s$ of the path is $(x_1, y_1)$ and the target vertex $v_t$ of the same path is $(x_2, y_2)$, and that, without loss of generality, $x_1 < x_2$ and $y_1 < y_2$.
 Given $W = |x_1 - x_2|$ and $H = |y_1 - y_2|$, there are a total of ${(W + H)!}/{H!W!}$ shortest paths between vertex $(x_1, y_1)$ and vertex $(x_2, y_2)$.
 Using a brute-force approach for every path is inefficient, as the number of rerouted paths to consider for every path is exponential in the Manhattan distance between the source vertex and the target vertex of the path.
-To avoid an exhaustive search and speed up computation, we exploit dynamic programming~(App.~\ref{app:rerouting}); searching for a rerouted path that maximizes token isolation can then be performed in $\mathcal{O}(n^{3})$ time (Lemma~\ref{distance_preserving_running_time}).
+To avoid an exhaustive search and to speed up computation, we exploit dynamic programming~(App.~\ref{app:rerouting}); exhaustively rerouting paths to increase the number of isolated tokens can then be performed in $\mathcal{O}(n^{5})$ time on general positive edge-weighted graphs and in $\mathcal{O}(n^{3})$ time on uniformly-weighted grid graphs~(Lemma~\ref{distance_preserving_running_time}).

 A possible extension of the rerouting subroutine that we have developed, but whose performance we have not quantified, is to search for paths that might not necessarily preserve the minimum total displacement distance or minimum number of displacement operations.
 The \emph{distance-increasing rerouting subroutine}~(see App.~\ref{app:distance-increasing-rerouting} for a detailed presentation) trades off an increase in displacement operations for a decrease in transfer operations.
-This subroutine runs in $\mathcal{O}(n^{7})$ time on uniformly-weighted grids (Lemma~\ref{bounded_termination_increasing}).
-We note that the aro algorithm would still work as expected if we were to replace the distance-preserving rerouting subroutine with the distance-increasing rerouting subroutine.
+This subroutine runs in $\mathcal{O}(n^{7})$ time on uniformly-weighted grid graphs (Lemma~\ref{bounded_termination_increasing}).
+We note that the aro algorithm would still be correct and would have the same asymptotic running time if we were to replace the distance-preserving rerouting subroutine with the distance-increasing rerouting subroutine.